Flag of Surrey: History

 "The men of Surrey, Checky Blew and gold, (Which for brave Warren their first Earle they wore".

 The 'De Warenne Cheques' are also remembered in a map by John Speed of the county of Surrey dating from 1610 and they were then adopted in various civic heraldic devices during the 19th and 20th centuries, including an heraldic badge in 1981 for the Surrey Herald Extraordinary.

+By 2014 all counties in the southeast of England had flags but Surrey, with most adopting traditional designs.
+Philip Tibbetts, on behalf of the Association of British Counties (ABC), found the gold and blue checkerboard to be a longstanding symbol of Surrey.
+The ABC collaborated with local parish councils to campaign for the flags registration with the Flag Institute, the independent body that determines vexillological matters in the United Kingdom.